 After some prompting by Spice, I decided to push my hardest for the last five miles to camp.
 The terrain couldn’t have been easier for some power hiking, so I absolutely flew.
 I had a good chat with a local biker who was amazed to hear that we had encountered zero grizzlies in The Bob, but otherwise pushed myself to panting on the flat trail.
 Dry ground covered by mini huckleberry bushes in a forest of short pine, this felt so much like southern Oregon on the PCT.
 I looped my best rendition of Bohemian Rhapsody to give the bears fair warning of my blitz.
 Golden light filtered through the trees, illuminating the white bear grass along the trail.

 At the appropriate distance from the pass, I found a flat spot among the trees and set up the tent on the soft ground.
 The evening was warm and dry, perfect for lounging outside for dinner.
 Spice made it 20 minutes later, just in time to offer a packet of onion dip seasoning for my couscous.
 She earned her name today.

-The almost-full moon rose as the sun disappeared below the trees.
+The almost-full moon rises as the sun disappears below the trees.
 Bugs keep us from cowboy camping, but they are slow and gentle.
 I feel good about my body and how fast I was able to hike although I know I will pay for it with aches and more aches tomorrow.
 Limits are meant to be pushed, but there’re reasons we don’t live on the edge.